IamB3ST/LearningDL/README.md

   | AlexNet | FashionMNIST | 91.0% | 30 | baseline | no |
   | ResNet | CIFAR10 | 94.5% | 200 | AutoAugment, RandomErasing | no |
   | ResNet50 | CIFAR100 | 79.1% | 200 | AutoAugment, RandomErasing | yes |

-- In `P2 Advanced Methods for Deep Learning`, we will rethink the relationship between Conv and Attention and how make them better.
-Then we will introduce the advanced methods about ConvNets family, ViT family or their hybridization, like CoAtNet, ConvNeXt, Swim transformer, TransNeXt and gated method likes MogaNet.

-- In `P3 Important Tools of Model Training`, we will introduce some useful tools and concepts for model training.
-Including the Visulization tools, Optimizers, Training strategies and Augmentation.

 ### Content
 The notebook is provided in `ipynb` format, compatible with Jupyter Notebook or [Google Colab](https://colab.research.google.com/).
 Each file contains a comprehensive topic and a corresponding small project for practical understanding.